bereck-work/TokenDetectionAPI/Readme.md

   sudo apt-get install libtesseract-dev
 ```

-The above command will install Tesseract OCR library and the CLI tool.
+The above command will install Tesseract OCR engine and the command-line program to interface with it.
 Tesseract can be directly used by a terminal as Tesseract originally is a CLI based library.
-After installing tesseract we have to install tesseract language data.
+After installing the engine, we have to install tesseract language data a.k.a tessdata.

 ```bash
  sudo apt-get install tesseract-ocr-eng